Atlas Carrot (70 Days)

 Germination Temperature: Optimum soil temperatures are 60-85ºF.
 The cooler the soil the longer it takes for germination, up to 3 weeks.

 Seed Sowing Depth: 1/4” deep

-Sowing Outdoors: Start 3 weeks before last frost into mid-summer.
+Sowing Outdoors: Start 3 weeks before the last frost into mid-summer.
 Sow lightly, thin to 1-3” apart.
-The larger the carrot variety the more space needed between them.
-The soil moisture should be maintained regularly until germination, letting soil dry out during this period may result in lower germination.
+The larger the carrot variety the more space is needed between them.
+The soil moisture should be maintained regularly until germination, letting the soil dry out during this period may result in lower germination.

 How much does a packet plant: 10-12 foot row